camunda-community-hub/zeebe-cherry-runtime/doc/DeveloperGuide/DeveloperGuide.md

 # Developer guide
+the purpose of this document is to explain how to develop with the runtime.
+The target audience are the developers.

 This section focus on the development part, to create a new collection of connector/worker.
 The developer can choose two different pattern: